 2. Paro

-Paro is a robot seal created based on the idea of pet therapy—it has been used in hospitals and care centers to help reduce patient stress and anxiety.
-Paro has fur and whiskers, can learn to recognize and respond to its name, and responds to touch like a real animal would.
-It has especially been used to help with dementia patients and was deemed “World’s Most Therapeutic Robot” by Guinness World Records.
+Paro is a robot seal created based on the idea of pet therapy—it has been used in hospitals and care centres to help reduce patient stress and anxiety.
+Robots from Japan like Paro have fur and whiskers, can learn to recognise and respond to their name, and respond to touch like a real animal would.
+It has especially been used to help dementia patients and was deemed the “World’s Most Therapeutic Robot” by Guinness World Records.

 3. Ugo

 Ugo is a household service robot.
 It serves as a sort of maid—it can even do your laundry for you—and must be controlled by a remote employee.
-It has become especially useful during COVID and its newest feature allows the robot to use ultraviolet light to disinfect surfaces.
+Robots from Japan, like Ugo, have become especially useful during COVID-19, and its newest feature allows the robot to use ultraviolet light to disinfect surfaces.

 4. Octochef

-Octochef is a robot that can make takoyaki, a well-loved Japanese food that is made up of chopped up octopus inside balls of batter.
-Octochef can quickly distribute the batter into takoyaki molds quickly and efficiently.
-It is just one of many robots designed for cooking to come out in recent years.
+Octochef is a robot that can make takoyaki, a well-loved Japanese food made of chopped octopus inside balls of batter.
+Octochef can distribute the batter into takoyaki moulds quickly and efficiently.
+It is just one of many robots from Japan designed for cooking to come out in recent years.

 5. Aibo

-Aibo is a robot puppy.
-It has gone through several design revamps throughout the years, and its most recent design is the most lifelike yet.
-Aibo strives to bring companionship to people as a pet robot.
-Aibo collects data from its environment over time to form its own unique personality and style, imitating the real process of owning and raising a dog.
+Aibo is a robot puppy that has undergone several design revamps throughout the years, with its most recent design being the most lifelike yet.
+Robots from Japan, like Aibo, strive to bring companionship to people as pet robots.
+Aibo collects data from its environment over time to form its unique personality and style, imitating the real process of owning and raising a dog.

 Sony just announced a new Aibo robot dog - The Verge